 - Join some professional networks.
 Linkedin is the most famous, but check for others including networks and mailing lists in your chosen job areas.

 The internet can help you get work, find your learning destination and pursue your interests.
 Your own content online can also support this - as long as it looks good.

 Support to get work ready

-Some young people need more support to get ready for work.
+Some young people need more support to get ready for work or complete their learning.
 This might be because they have learning difficulties or disabilities, or because there are other pressures in their life, like being a young parent or a young carer.

-Local Training Providers can help with flexible programmes which are tailored to help a young person progress towards being work-ready.
+Local Training Providers can help with flexible programmes.

 Experience: As a work experience student I have done a couple things to get ready for work.
 I have started writing my CV, which is almost compulsory for job interviews, and I have taken a look into careers which interest me, I am good at and also enjoy.
 I also plan to research into a job’s area and I have already looked at what interviewers are looking for.
 When I’ve done all this I feel I’ll be ready for whatever comes my way - Isaac, 15